-- Review and approve requests for new DeptIDs within existing agency funds to ensure that the description of the activity matches the purpose of the agency fund in which the DeptID will reside.
+- Review and approve requests for chartstrings to operate within an existing agency fund by ensuring that the description of the activity matches the purpose of the agency fund in which the chartstrings will operate.

-- Determine when agency fund treatment is appropriate from an accounting perspective.
+- Determine when agency fund treatment is appropriate according to GAAP and GASB.

 - Associated Organization

-- A request for a DeptID to be setup in an agency fund can originate from a University department acting on behalf of an external entity, or an outside third party.
-In either situation, the Agency must seek a University department to sponsor its request for agency fund treatment.
+- Seek a University department to be the fiscal agent for its request for agency fund treatment.
+Request a chartstring to operate in an agency fund can originate from a University department acting on behalf of an external entity, or an outside third party.
+In either situation, the Agency must seek a University department to be the fiscal agent for its request for agency fund treatment.